howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 Then, you're going to add a vote feature.

+Afterwards, you're going to learn about custom GraphQL scalars and how to add custom scalars to your application.

 Finally, you'll allow the consumers of the API to constrain the list of items they retrieve from the API by adding sorting, filtering and pagination capabalities to it.

 Throughout the tutorial you will learn GraphQL bit by bit, through _theory, writing code and reading external resources_.
 You'll learn not just the _how_ of various technology choices, but also the _why_, including their pros, cons and tradeoffs.